Welcome to Czechia

 Elegant townhouses gathered around one of the largest squares in Europe, an idyllic salt store and a brewery cooking up the original Budvar beer – this is České Budějovice, the capital of South Bohemia.
 This city has preserved its historical character over the centuries but is also a modern regional centre.
 So come and savour the city’s pleasant atmosphere with a tankard of our world famous beer.

-Words such as pils, pilsner or pilsener are known the whole world over.
-We have the brewery in Plzeň to thank for the creation of this legendary lager.
-If you are a fan of this amber nectar, Plzeň is a place you absolutely must visit.
-Behind the historical gates, two breweries await you with beer that is the family silver of the Czech lands.
+Words such as pils, pilsner or pilsener are known around the world.
+Our thanks goes to the brewery in Plzeň for giving the world this legendary lager.
+If you are a fan of this amber nectar, Plzeň is the top place to visit.
+On entering the historic city gates, you can enjoy beer tours at Pilsner Urquell Brewery.

 Louka Monastery near Znojmo

-Enjoy a degustation session of quality wine in the cool cellars of the monastery in Louka, where the largest producer of wine in the Czech Republic, the joint stock company Znovín Znojmo, is currently located.
-You will experience a combination of the spiritual atmosphere of an ecclesiastical centre and a calm degustation session.
+Enjoy a tasting session of quality wine in the cool cellars of the monastery in Louka, where the largest producer of wine in the Czech Republic, the Znovín Znojmo company, is currently located.
+You will experience a combination of the spiritual atmosphere of an ecclesiastical centre and a sedative degustation journey.